Consider the Comparison

 In 2024, car owners spent over £3,800 to run their cars.

-That’s over £1,000 for value depreciation, almost £1,000 on fuel, £700 just for insurance, and then there’s MOT & repairs, tax, and break-down assistance, etc.
+That’s over £1,000 for depreciation (the value of the car), almost £1,000 on fuel, £700 for insurance, and then there’s MOT (£50), repairs, tax (several hundred for older cars), and break-down assistance, etc.

-Car sharing saves money!
+Car sharing saves money and worry!

 Source SmartCarCheck 2024